Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 3. For each transaction in the block, in order:
     1. [Apply the transaction](#apply-transaction) using the input block’s header to blockchain state `S`, yielding a new state `S′`.
     2. If transaction failed to be applied (did not change blockchain state), halt and return the input blockchain state unchanged.
-    3. Test that [assets merkle root](blockchain.md#assets-merkle-root) of `S′` is equal to the assets merkle root declared in the block commitment; if not, halt and return blockchain state unchanged.
+    3. Replace `S` with `S′`.
-    4. Replace `S` with `S′`.
+4. Test that [assets merkle root](blockchain.md#assets-merkle-root) of `S` is equal to the assets merkle root declared in the block commitment; if not, halt and return blockchain state unchanged.
-4. Remove elements of the nonce set in `S` where the expiration timestamp is less than the block’s timestamp, yielding a new state `S′`.
+5. Remove elements of the nonce set in `S` where the expiration timestamp is less than the block’s timestamp, yielding a new state `S′`.
-5. Return the state `S’`.
+6. Return the state `S’`.

 ### Apply transaction